dotlang/language/README.md

 # Functions

 Functions are a type of binding which can accept a set of inputs and give an output.
 Lambda or a function pointer is defined similarly to a normal function in a module.
 They use the same syntax, except that, they are defined inside a function.
-3. When defining a function, just like a normal binding, you can omit type which will be inferred from rvalue (Function literal).
-For example `func(int,int)->int` is a function type, but `(x:int, y:int) -> {:: x+y}` is function literal.
+When defining a function, just like a normal binding, you can omit type which will be inferred from rvalue (Function literal).
+For example `func(int,int)->int` is a function type, but `(x:int, y:int) -> int {:: x+y}` is function literal.

 If function does not return anything, it's return type will be marked as `nothing`.
+Otherwise, if function has a body, the output type must be specified after `->`.

 A function call with union data (e.g. `int|string`) means there must be functions defined for all possible types in the union (e.g. for `int` and `string`).